 - Save fingerprint (shortcut CTRL+S).
 If you have annotated an image this operation will write a fingerprint file in the same directory as the corresponding image together with any metadata.
 Apart from the extension, which is .fgp, the name will be identical to the name of the image file. - Close image.
 It closes the image in the main window.
-If you have unsaved data I3S will prompt you whether you want to save the data first. - Print image (shortcut CTRL+P).
+If you have unsaved data IS will prompt you whether you want to save the data first. - Print image (shortcut CTRL+P).
 It will print the current image including comments (see §4.2).

-• Exit (shortcut CTRL+X).
+- Rename image.
+It will rename the image and its fingerprint file. - Exit (shortcut CTRL+X).
 This operation will close all windows.
-In case of unsaved data I3S will prompt you whether you want to save the data first.
+In case of unsaved data IS will prompt you whether you want to save the data first.